utelecon/utelecon.github.io/en/events/2020-03-19/report.md

 　We first described the main types of online teaching, and the basic flow of a simple online class using Zoom (how to create a room, how to enter and exit, etc.).
 After that, as a practical part, microphone and camera settings, participant management (mute control), screen sharing (material presentation), chat (question and answer), raising hand (question and answer), polling (question from teacher) , Breakout (group work) and other functions were introduced.

-　we are sorry for those who could not participate because the meeting exceeded 1000 people immediately after the start.
+　We are sorry for those who could not participate because the meeting exceeded 1000 people immediately after the start.
 We released a recorded video of the workshop, so if you are interested, please watch it.
 　Also, thank you for those who participated on the day.
 Even after the basic course, individual consultation time was set up, and 500 people remained for about 30 minutes from the end of the workshop, and 200 people remained for about 1 hour and 30 minutes from the end.
 Thank you for your participation.

 [Handouts](workshop_how_to_use_zoom.pdf)